livepeer/docs/docs/source/streamflow-public-testnet.md

 $ livepeer -network rinkeby -orchestrator -transcoder -pricePerUnit 1 -v 99
 ```

-Start a broadcaster that will connect directly to your orhcestrator:
+Start a broadcaster that will connect directly to your orchestrator:

 ```
 $ livepeer -network rinkeby -broadcaster -orchAddr <ORCH_SERVICE_URI>